bcrespin/ansible.transmission/README.md

 - transmission_rpc_white_list: '127.0.0.1'
 - transmission_rpc_white_list_enabled: 'true'

+if transmission_rpc_authentication_required is true, you will need to use the login and password SHA1 encryoped ( you can use http://www.sha1-online.com/ to generate it) :
+- transmission_rpc_username: 'theboss'
+- transmission_rpc_password: '5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8'
+- transmission_rpc_authentication_required: 'true'

 this is the service name used to manage to service for the OS it should be setup by role depending of OS/linux distrib
 - transmission_service_name